What We Do

 Bicycles for Rimkieta (2013- )

 Rimkieta doesn’t have public transportation and people travel long distances, which limits the inhabitants’ mobility and their development.
 We facilitate the purchase of quality, "France au Revoir" bicycles for children and adults’ commuting, with the objective of revitalizing the neighborhood (secondhand bicycles brought from Europe, which are much more resilient).
-We have provided more than 3,000 bicycles at an accessible price.
+We have provided almost 4,000 bicycles at an accessible price.

 Planting and Protecting Trees (2008- )